Aliases for CSH2 Gene

 GeneCards Summary for CSH2 Gene

 CSH2 (Chorionic Somatomammotropin Hormone 2) is a Protein Coding gene.
-Diseases associated with CSH2 include gestational trophoblastic neoplasm and epithelioid trophoblastic tumor.
+Diseases associated with CSH2 include choriocarcinoma.
 Among its related pathways are PI3K-Akt signaling pathway and Peptide ligand-binding receptors.
+GO annotations related to this gene include hormone activity.
 An important paralog of this gene is CSHL1.

 UniProtKB/Swiss-Prot Summary for CSH2 Gene